saharsmd/ShearForce/README.md

 When running setup.py you only need to select yes for the cell\_based component.

-Then you should build the project using the instruction:
+Then you should build the project using the following instructions:

     cd scripts
 	. build_project.sh erk_waves c